koenvzeijl/AspNetCore.SassCompiler/README.md

 only be an issue when you're developing inside of a docker container, running the published application in docker is supported as the compiler is automatically run during the MSBuild publish step.
 See [this](https://github.com/koenvzeijl/AspNetCore.SassCompiler/issues/44) issue for the progress.

+## Blazor WASM
+If you use this with Blazor WebAssembly and want to customize the settings you need to use the sasscompiler.json, using appsettings.json is not supported.
+The sass watcher is not supported for Blazor WebAssembly projects, the MSBuild task is still available and will compile your scss during build and publish.

 ## Publish